6. Data management plan (DMP)

 • Note that in addition to this learning material, you can find UEF instructions and guidelines in UEF Data Support and UEF Library websites.

-• Familiarize yourself with General Finnish DMP Guidance.
+• Familiarise yourself with General Finnish DMP Guidance

 • If your research has a funder, find out if it has requirements or guidelines for data management.

-• When writing your DMP, try to give a comprehensive description about how you will manage your research data in the technical point of view.
+• When writing your DMP, try to give a comprehensive description about how you will manage your research data from the technical point of view.

 • Answer all questions that are relevant particularly for your research data.